CastilloAnthony/Extreme_Reactor_Interface/README.md

 - Remote access to the server via pocket computers or satellite computers
 - Support for multiple remote clients concurrently (suggested limit: TBD)
 - Client management page where you can remove clients and force them to re-establish a connection
+    - Clients must manually remove "er_interface/keys/server.key" in order to be eligible for re-authorization
 - Automated monitoring and management of various reactor settings

 ## Installation